How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Reach out to the suppliers, get quotes & manufacturing details

 I usually only message a few factories at first.
 I like to use one trick to start with factories that I think are good but not great.
-The reason for this is I want to gauge the response of the factories and tweak my message to get a better response from my preferred potential suppliers.
+The reason for this is that I want to gauge the response of the factories and tweak my message to get a better response from my preferred potential suppliers.

 Organizing Quotes